 The particular classification used to designate the severity of an individual’s TBI can be somewhat arbitrary.
 Classification is mainly used as a tool to determine the likelihood of recovery.
 Call our law firm today if your claim for Kalamazoo VA disability lawyers are ready to help you appeal the initial decision so you can receive VA compensation for TBI.has been denied, despite having a service-connected .
 Our

 How Does the VA Evaluate a Traumatic Brain Injury?

 The VA looks to 3 main factors when assessing the degree of impairment following a TBI:

 - Cognitive impairment

 The VA was under scrutiny as to how it understood and rated symptoms of TBI.
 Outside pressure led to new regulations regarding TBIs.
-Under the new regulations, a veteran service-connected with a TBI and diagnosed with the following conditions may have an easier time receiving VA disability compensations:
+Under the new regulations, a veteran with TBI and diagnosed with the following conditions may have an easier time receiving VA disability compensation: